compulab-yokneam/Documentation/tmp/customer.md

 If you want to close the remaining gaps, the next most valuable artifacts to inspect are:

-Q1. the U-Boot boot script / environment that launches `bootaa64.efi` A1.
-This solutio were provided for the imx8mm SOCs only, that did not hav bootefi support.
+Q1. the U-Boot boot script / environment that launches `bootaa64.efi`<br>
+    A1.
+This solution were provided for the imx8mm SOCs only, that did not have bootefi support.<br>
     As of now all CompuLab SOCs imx8mm, imx8mp have this suppor.

-Q2. the generated `hab_auth_img.cmd`
+Q2. the generated `hab_auth_img.cmd`<br>
     A2.
-This scipt is provided for a manual verificatio only (development purpouse only).
+This scipt is provided for a manual/developmet verification only.

-Q3. the exact binary layout of `Image.kgrub.signed`
+Q3. the exact binary layout of `Image.kgrub.signed`<br>
     A3.
 As same as the Image.signed, but it is obslolete.

-Q4. the exact binary layout of `bootaa64.efi.signed`
+Q4. the exact binary layout of `bootaa64.efi.signed`<br>
     A4.
-Clarification is required.
+Clarification is required.<br>

-Q5. any U-Boot config related to EFI binary verification or secure EFI boot
+Q5. any U-Boot config related to EFI binary verification or secure EFI boot<br>
     A5.
-Requires no extra configs.
+Requires no extra configs.<br>

 Those five items would tell us exactly where the chain of trust is maintained, and where it might end.